 How International Call App Pricing Works

-In most cases, a phone system or international call app will offer per-minute rates when it comes to international calling.
+- Per-minute rates – A phone system or international call app will offer international rates on a per-minute basis.
 These rates can range anywhere from $0.01 to $2, depending on which country you’re calling.

 App-to-App vs App-to-Phone: What’s the Difference?